 What is a cooperative business, anyway?
 “Cooperatives are member-owned, member-governed businesses that operate for the benefit of their members according to common principles agreed upon by the international cooperative community.
 In co-ops, members pool resources to bring about economic results that are unobtainable by one person alone.
 Most simply put, a cooperative is a business: • Voluntarily owned by the people who use it, and • Operated for the benefit of its members.” (https://www.ncg.coop/what-co-op)

-You may be familiar with some of these local co-ops: SLO Natural Foods- a co-op grocery store in San Luis Obispo--anyone can shop, but member-owners get savings Farm Supply - a farmer owned co-op, local since 1950 Federal Credit Unions - financial co-ops meant to provide low-cost services to their members Miner's ACE and Blake's True Value Hardware Stores - buying co-ops that are owned by local individuals, but the stores band together to buy in bulk Nationally, co-ops are a big deal: Land O' Lakes, REI, Ocean Spray, Blue Diamond Growers (which had a processing plant in Paso Robles in the early 20th century!), and many more.
+You may be familiar with some of these local co-ops: SLO Food Co-op- a co-op grocery store in San Luis Obispo--anyone can shop, but member-owners get savings Farm Supply - a farmer owned co-op, local since 1950 Federal Credit Unions - financial co-ops meant to provide low-cost services to their members Miner's ACE and Blake's True Value Hardware Stores - buying co-ops that are owned by local individuals, but the stores band together to buy in bulk Nationally, co-ops are a big deal: Land O' Lakes, REI, Ocean Spray, Blue Diamond Growers (which had a processing plant in Paso Robles in the early 20th century!), and many more.

 Who are the people behind the co-op?
 The co-op is being organized by an amazing group of volunteers.
 We could always use more!
 We are depending on the efforts and support of community volunteers to make all decisions, do business planning, grant writing, and develop plans.
 Do you have a set of skills that you think could benefit the co-op movement?
 Please contact us!